 - If you are a smoker or have diabetes, you may experience slow healing

-- You may have a sore throat as a result of the breathing tube that will be used during the general anaesthesic
+- You may have a sore throat as a result of the breathing tube that will be used during the general anaesthetic

 - Bruising, swelling and pain may occur around the incision site

-- An infection may arise that requires an antibiotic treatment and in some cases, additional surgery may be required
+- An infection may arise that requires an antibiotic treatment and, in some cases, additional surgery may be necessary

-- A large blood clot that requires drainage may form under the site of the incision, if this occurs it the clot will need to be evacuated in the operating theatre immediately
+- A large blood clot that requires drainage may form under the site of the incision; if this occurs, the clot will need to be evacuated in the operating theatre immediately

 - One or both ears may have re-protrusion, which may require additional surgery